SyedKhaleelHussain/VHDL-SDES--Simplified-Data-Encryption-and-Decryption/README.md

-# VHDL Based Implementation of SDES – Simplified Data Encryption and Decryption
+# VHDL Based Implementation of SDES â€“ Simplified Data Encryption and Decryption

 This repository contains a complete VHDL implementation of the **Simplified Data Encryption Standard (SDES)**, a lightweight encryption algorithm often used for educational purposes in cryptography and digital design.

-## ??
-Project Description
+##  Project Description

 - **Language:** VHDL
 - **Tool:** Xilinx Vivado